 Cannabis and cannabinoids have been studied as ways to manage side effects of cancer and cancer therapies.

 Nausea and vomiting

-- Inhaled Cannabis: There are no published studies of the effect of inhaled Cannabis on cancer patients with loss of appetite.
-Studies of healthy people who inhaled Cannabis showed that they consumed more calories, especially high-fat and sweet snacks.
+- Inhaled Cannabis: There are no published studies of the effect of inhaled Cannabis on patients with cancer who have loss of appetite.

 Anxiety and sleep